Keir Starmer

-Starmer led Labour to a landslide victory at the 2024 general election, ending 14 years of Conservative government with the smallest vote share of any majority government since record-keeping began in 1830.
-Under Starmer's premiership, the government has ended certain Winter Fuel Payments, implemented an early-release scheme for thousands of prisoners to decrease prison overcrowding, and settled several public-sector strikes.
-It launched the Border Security Command to replace the Rwanda asylum plan and a National Violent Disorder Programme following nationwide riots in 2024.
-Starmer restricted visa conditions and closed legal migration routes, as outlined in his government's migration white paper.
-His government has also announced changes to the planning system, workers' and renters' rights, an increase in the minimum wage and investment in a new nuclear power station.
-In foreign policy Starmer has continued support for Ukraine in the Russo-Ukrainian war and for Israel in the Gaza war, while also calling for a ceasefire and the release of hostages and later formally recognising the State of Palestine.
-His government negotiated free trade agreements with India, the European Union and the United States, in addition to the transfer of sovereignty of the Chagos Archipelago to Mauritius following a ruling by the International Court of Justice.
-Starmer has proved unpopular with the British public.
-While his net approval rating began slightly positive, it fell over the course of his premiership to an average of –46% by November 2025; an Ipsos poll indicates he is the least popular prime minister since its records began in 1977.
+Starmer led Labour to a victory at the 2024 general election, ending 14 years of Conservative government with the smallest national vote share of any majority government since record-keeping began in 1830.
+Under Starmer's premiership, his government ended Winter Fuel Payments for some pensioners, implemented an early-release scheme for prisoners to decrease prison overcrowding, and launched a National Violent Disorder Programme following nationwide riots in 2024.
+Starmer restricted visa conditions, closed legal migration routes, and launched the Border Security Command.
+His government also established Great British Energy, decriminalised abortion in England and Wales, and announced changes to workers' and renters' rights, an increase in the minimum wage and investment in a new nuclear power station.
+In foreign policy, Starmer continued support for Ukraine in the Russo-Ukrainian war and qualified support for Israel in Gaza while formally recognising the State of Palestine.
+His government negotiated free trade agreements with India, the European Union and the United States, and sought to improve relations with China.

+Starmer proved unpopular with the British public.
+His net approval rating began slightly positive but fell over the course of his premiership to an average of −46% by November 2025; an Ipsos poll that month indicates he was the least popular prime minister since its records began in 1977.
+Starmer also presided over deepening unpopularity towards Labour and a period of left-wing exodus from the party to the Green Party.
+Labour saw record electoral losses during the 2025 and 2026 local elections, which culminated in a leadership crisis and his resignation.
+Starmer tendered his resignation on 20 July 2026, and was succeeded by Andy Burnham.
+On 1 September 2026, he resigned as an MP, triggering the 2026 Holborn and St Pancras by-election.